2019 Hyderabad gang rape and murder: Investigation

 The police arrested the four accused based on the evidence gathered from CCTV cameras, an eyewitness, and the victim's mobile phone.
 It was reported that they were drunk during the rape and murder.

 The woman's charred corpse was found under Chatanpally Bridge in Shadnagar located 30 km from the toll booth where she was abducted.
 Her scooter was found at a distance of 10 km from the place where her body was found.
 The police found her clothes, handbag, footwear and a liquor bottle near the toll booth.
 70% of the body was covered with burns.
 A locket of Ganesha found on the charred corpse helped her family to identify the victim.
-The body was handed over to the family after a post mortem.
+The body was handed over to the family after a postmortem.

 The executive magistrate sent the four accused into custody for 14 days to Cherlapally Central Jail.
 On 1 December 2019, Telangana Chief Minister ordered that a fast-track court be formed to try the accused of this crime.